 This makes me a little sad for many reasons:

 1- I used to be so creative.
-Always making cute little things for the home, for the kids birthdays yadda and I am slowly noticing that I am losing my funk.
+Always making cute little things for the home, for the kid’s birthdays yadda and I slowly notice that I am losing my funk.
 My mojo.
 My “thing”.

 2- This is why I started this blog to begin with.
 To share my creativity for little things for the home, for kid’s birthday parties yadda.
 I feel like I am letting all of you down.

-3- I like making lists and there is usually always a #3.
+3- I enjoy making lists and there is usually always a #3.
 So I added this one for effect.
 OK.
 I haven’t lost all of my creativity.

 So that is what you have experienced more of as of late on the blog.